 Now, as the world adapts to the new normal and businesses readjust.
 Rainhouse can say by experience that keeping the supply chain and manufacturing processes in Canada will be hugely advantageous.

 Reshoring will greatly benefit Canada’s economy and many small companies that had struggled to compete with manufacturers overseas.
 In the past, we had to redirect our focus from the manufacturing aspect to research and development.
-Now, we are confident that reshoring initiatives will help us diversify the industries we work with while increasing economic gains and benefiting our people.
-Through these initiatives, we can create more jobs to meet demand and consequently have a skilled workforce in Canada that will allow us to regain lost skills and abilities from moving processes overseas.
+Reshoring initiatives will help diversify industries and increase economic gains for Canada, creating jobs and a skilled workforce.

 Moreover, reshoring ensures that employees have fair wages, strengthens the economy, and empowers local communities.
 Companies that choose to re-shore will contribute to a more robust supply chain with streamlined processes, a trained and experienced workforce, and maintain working capital within Canada.
 Aside from financial and economic advantages, reshoring also provides environmental benefits in the long term.
 Keeping processes and manufacturing in Canada will help reduce the carbon footprint from shipments and other environmental wastes created from offshoring.

-At Rainhouse, we believe that reshoring efforts must continue to disrupt the flawed system and permanently change how we manufacture goods.
+At Rainhouse, we believe in continuing reshoring to permanently change manufacturing.
 However, we can only achieve this goal through research, investment, and continuous collaboration.
 Companies need to research new and more efficient ways to accomplish the processes done overseas.
-They also need to invest within the company to have the necessary equipment and capacity to fulfill demand and provide competitive pricing.
+They must also invest in equipment and capacity to fulfill demand and have competitive pricing.
 Lastly, companies need to understand the importance of collaboration.
-Learning and sharing the knowledge from past projects will be critical for industries to have a more substantial foundation in Canada.
-As a company, we believe that knowing the extent of our abilities will allow us to partner with others who can do what we can’t and refrain from investing in resources that are not worth it in the long run.
+Sharing knowledge from past projects is crucial for building a stronger foundation in Canadian industries.
+As a company, understanding our abilities helps us partner with others and avoid unproductive investments in the long run.
 Partnering with companies that have different capabilities will make businesses more efficient and smarter when allocating resources allowing all parties to benefit.

-We want to hear your thoughts on this topic and how you think reshoring will benefit your business and industries in Canada.
+We want to hear your thoughts on reshoring and its benefits for your business and industry in Canada.

 Let us know by email or comment in our social media channels.